Youth and Education Law Project

 From class-action litigation aimed at reforming a school district’s special education service-delivery system to providing research and consulting assistance to a charter school agency to representing a teen with severe emotional disabilities who is seeking an appropriate and stable educational environment, Stanford law students have worked on the cutting edge of educational rights.
 Today, all students at Stanford Law School have the opportunity to take part in a dynamic blend of education law work – such as school reform litigation, policy advocacy, strategic policy research and consulting, and direct client services – through the Youth and Education Law Project of the Mills Legal Clinic.

-Under the direction of Professor Bill Koski (PhD ’03), Lecturer in Law Carly Munson, and Legal Assistant Joanne Newman, clinic students not only have the opportunity to develop an array of professional skills and capacities, they develop those skills and capacities in a rigorous, reflective, and immersive environment.
+Under the direction of Professor Bill Koski (PhD ’03), Visiting Clinical Supervising Attorney Tara Ford, and Legal Assistant Joanne Newman, clinic students not only have the opportunity to develop an array of professional skills and capacities, they develop those skills and capacities in a rigorous, reflective, and immersive environment.
 Through their hands-on work and case ownership, students practice and hone critical lawyering skills such as client interviewing and counseling, fact investigation, theory development and refinement, successful negotiation planning and execution, oral and written advocacy techniques, and a plethora of other case planning, development, and management strategies and skills.

 Equally important, while YELP recognizes the potential to bring about reform through litigation and direct services, students in YELP also learn an array of strategies to achieve equality of educational opportunity.
 Whether filing a class-action lawsuit to prevent a local school district from unlawfully excluding students from school without providing them their constitutional right to a hearing or working with a local school district to ensure that students who have become disconnected from education are provided with a range of alternative educational options aimed at getting them back on track, students in the Clinic are exposed to a wide range of educational policy reform and advocacy work.